 Single additive trait

-We simulated milk yield as a single polygenic trait with additive genetic as well as permanent, herd common and random environmental effects.
-In reality, non-additive genetic effects also affect dairy performance [40–43].
-We did not simulate nor account for these effects, but we note that permanent environment effects capture non-additive genetic effects and other individual specific environmental effects [42].
+We simulated milk yield as a single polygenic trait with additive genetic as well as herd, permanent environment, and environmental effects.
+In reality, non-additive genetic effects also affect dairy performance [43–46].
+We did not simulate nor account for these effects, but we note that permanent environment effects capture non-additive genetic effects and other individual specific environmental effects [45].
 We also simulated milk yield in different lactations as a single trait with constant heritability through the lactation, whereas genetic correlation between different lactations and through the lactation is not unity [47–49].

 Genomic selection of females